sidharth1507/Web-Crawler/README.md

 # Web Crawler

 ## Overview
 This is a Python implementation of a web crawler that can crawl websites and store the content in a MongoDB database.
-The crawler is designed to be efficient, using threading for concurrent operations, and includes statistics tracking to monitor performance.

 ## Features
 - Concurrent fetching and parsing of web pages
 - MongoDB integration for storing crawled content
 - Avoids loops and dead ends
 - Ignores script and style tags
-- Gracefully handles invalid URLs and errors
 - Performance statistics tracking

 ## Requirements